DonaldWhyte/deep-learning-with-rnns/contents.md

 # H_out = the altered hidden cell state after processing
 #         last input.
 ```
+Wrap recurrent hidden layers in `tf.dynamic_rnn`.

+Unrolls loops when computation graph is running.

+Loops will be unrolled `SEQUENCE_LENGTH` times.

 _note_
 The loops will be unrolled `SEQUENCE_LENGTH` times.
 You can think of this as us